-Let’s be honest, we all want stuff from God.
+Let’s be honest, BEYOND OUR PRAYERS FOR WORLD PEACE, LOVE, AND PATIENCE,... we all MOSTLY JUST want stuff from God.

 Until I met Jabez.

-Jabez lived during the Old Testament times (hence I never actually met him.
-I just read about his life) and he dared to ask God for nice(r) stuff.
+Jabez lived during the Old Testament period and he dared to ask God for nice(r) stuff.
 From him, I learned that’s it’s actually okay to ask God for “those kinds” of stuff.
-I also picked up this profound lesson as I journeyed with him; God is often more eager to give His children the desires [stuff] of their heart than they are willing to ask.
+I also picked up a profound lesson as I journeyed with him, and it's this - God is often more eager to give His children the desires of their heart than they are willing to ask.

 Allow me to show you how Jabez went about asking God for nice stuff.
 His story is in 1 Chronicles 4:9-10, “Jabez was more honorable than his brothers.
 His mother had named him Jabez, saying, ‘I gave birth to him in pain.’
 Jabez cried out to the God of Israel, ‘Oh, that you would bless me and enlarge my territory!
 Let your hand be with me, and keep me from harm so that I will be free from pain.’
 And God granted his request”

 One possible answer is that his birth must have been extraordinarily painful for her.
-But even then, for most mothers, the pain of childbirth is soon forgotten once she holds her new child in her arms.
+But even then, for most mothers, the pain of childbirth is soon forgotten as soon as she holds her new child in her arms.
 Apparently, this wasn’t the case for Jabez.
 His mother’s struggle during his delivery was so great that she decided to memorialize it by naming him after her bitter experience!

 Not cool, mom.
 NOT COOL!